10 Facts: California during the Civil War

 Rufus Ingram was commissioned as a Confederate Captain in 1864 and began recruiting men in Southern California to join his group of Partisan Rangers.
 For the remainder of 1864, Ingram’s men, who became known as Captain Ingram’s Partisan Rangers, committed multiple stage coach robberies to fund the Confederate cause.
 On June 30, 1864, Ingram and his Partisan Rangers committed what has become known as the Bullion Bend robbery.
 The men stopped a stage coach in Placerville, California and got away with 40,000 dollars.
 However, they were eventually caught by a Santa Clara County Sheriff.

-Fact #10: In the first two years of the sesquecentential, 3,500 Californians supported the Civil War Trust in our quest to preserve Battlefield land.
+Fact #10: In the first two years of the sesquecentential, 3,500 Californians supported the American Battlefield Trust in our quest to preserve Battlefield land.
 That’s more than the number of Californians who served in the 2nd Massachusetts and California Column combined!

 Despite being separated from the majority of the hallowed ground of the Civil War by more than 2,000 miles, Californians continue to honor the dedication and valor practiced by their fellow statesmen nearly 150 years ago.